Broken Ankle: causes, symptoms and treatments

 While the primary focus is on functionality and not cosmetic foot surgery, reconstructive surgery can also improve the cosmetic appearance of the foot and ankle, helping patients feel more comfortable and confident.

-The specific procedures and techniques used in post-traumatic reconstruction of the foot and ankle depending on the patient's unique situation, the type and severity of the injury or condition, and the desired outcome.
+The specific procedures and techniques used in post-traumatic reconstruction of the foot and ankle depend on the patient's unique situation, the type and severity of the injury or condition, and the desired outcome.
 The recovery process can vary significantly and may involve physical therapy, pain management, and ongoing follow-up care to ensure the best possible outcome.

-Why UFAI is your Best Choice for Foot and Ankle Care
+Why UFAI is your Best Choice for foot and ankle care

 Using the most advanced techniques, some of which we helped develop, has allowed us to maintain the highest success rates in the nation for ankle injuries.
 Our goal is to quickly get you back on your feet, utilizing the least invasive treatments possible.